 Integrating mind and body awareness is the goal for Ruth as a yoga teacher and practitioner.
 Ruth's practice began on the shores of the Big Island of Hawaii, and has been a steady force in her life ever since.
 A graduate of Doron Yoga Teacher Training, Ruth focuses on the practice of opening up hearts to the beauty to be found in each day, and in every situation.
 Combining the mindfulness training from her clinical social work practice, adding in the breath and asana of a true yoga union, Ruth designs her classes with the awareness of the changing needs of our bodies, throughout the day, the season, and our lifetimes.
 Classes with Ruth are taught in the vinyasa style; students can expect to be challenged, motivated, nurtured, and encouraged to develop a personal practice that resonates both on and off the mat.
 Her hope is that a student arrives to class open to the yoga experience, and leaves feeling well, energized and prepared for the challenges that life outside the studio presents.
 When not on the yoga mat, Ruth finds joy in hiking, cooking, and in her practice of clinical social work.
 Learn more about Ruth's Yoga practice at www.ruthwestyoga.com.

 Sang has been training with kettlebells since 2010.
 Shortly after, she moved to personal training after learning movement from her kettlebell group.
-She started out in Adaptive P.E. as a volunteer in the Parkinson's exercise class.
-From there she added Evening Weight Loss on Mondays, co-instructs a Parkinson's exercise class on Wednesdays and teaches a Level II circuit class on Thursdays.
+She started out in Adaptive P.E. as a volunteer in the Parkinson’s exercise class.
+From there she added Evening Weight Loss on Mondays, co-instructs a Parkinson’s exercise class on Wednesdays and teaches a Level II circuit class on Thursdays.
 Outside of Adaptive P.E.
 Sang works at a chiropractic clinic doing mostly corrective exercise to help patients get stronger not only in activities of daily living, but also sport related fitness like cycling, golf, and tennis.
 She also does training at corporate gyms and in home.
-Sang holds certifications with Dragon Door Russian Kettlebell, Tabata Bootcamp, Strong First Barbell, Yoga Tune Up Ball Rolling, Functional Range Conditioning, and Stick Mobility.
+Sang holds certifications with the American Council on Exercise (ACE), Dragon Door Russian Kettlebell, Tabata Bootcamp, Strong First Barbell, Yoga Tune Up Ball Rolling, Functional Range Conditioning and Stick Mobility.
 She also has training in Eric Franklin for Sport, Yoga Tune Up, Sandbags and Primal Movements.
 Sang has had an interest in allied health since high school and college.
 However, her degree is in Consumer Science and Merchandising with a minor in Industrial Supervision.

 Angie Ibarra has been dancing since she was a child and is a Zumba certified instructor since 2009.
 She is known for her high energy, passion and love for her students and community.
 You can find her during the week working with children and families as she leads a non-profit and on the weekends dancing salsa (all in Redwood City)!
 Mondays have become a favorite day in the Adaptive PE program teaching Zumba.
 You don't want to miss the fun!